R576 (South Africa)

-The R576 is a Regional Route in South Africa.
+The R576 is a Regional Route in Limpopo, South Africa that connects Codrington with Settlers.

 Route

-Its western terminus is the R101 just south of Bela Bela (Warmbaths), it heads east-north-east, crossing the N1 to end at an intersection with the R516 near Settlers.
+Its western terminus is a junction with the R101 at Codrington, approximately 18 kilometres south of Bela-Bela (Warmbaths) and 18 kilometres north of Pienaarsrivier.
+It heads east-north-east for 22 kilometres, crossing the N1 freeway, to end at an intersection with the R516 just west of Settlers.